MicrosoftDocs/azure-media-services/media-services/latest/filters-concept.md

 }
 ```

-## Associating filters with Streaming Locator
+## Filter your HLS or DASH manifests on creation of Streaming Locator

+Media Services allows you to create a Streaming Locator that is pre-filtered by passing in a collection of filters in the filter property on the streaming locator entity.
+This allows you to pre-filter all manifests on the streaming locator.
+The original manifest is no longer available through this streaming locator, and only the filtered response will be accessible to clients requesting the URLs for DASH or HLS from the filtered streaming locator.
+This is helpful in situations where you want to only publish a portion of an asset, and prevent users from gaining access to the full original manifest for the asset by manipulating the query string of the HLS or DASH manifest URL.

 You can specify a list of [asset or account filters](filters-concept.md) on your [Streaming Locator](/rest/api/media/streaminglocators/create#request-body).
 The [Dynamic Packager](encode-dynamic-packaging-concept.md) applies this list of filters together with those your client specifies in the URL.
 This combination generates a [Dynamic Manifest](filters-dynamic-manifest-concept.md), which is based on filters in the URL + filters you specify on the Streaming Locator.

 ## Updating filters

-**Streaming Locators** are not updatable while filters can be updated.
+Filters and streaming locators can be updates on the fly, but keep in mind that it can take up to 10 seconds for any updates to update on the front-end web servers, and there can be issues with downstream CDN caching of the content if you are updating the same **Streaming Locator** that has been published and used in production already.

 It isn't recommended to update the definition of filters associated with an actively published **Streaming Locator**, especially when CDN is enabled.
 Streaming servers and CDNs can have internal caches that may result in stale cached data to be returned.

-If the filter definition needs to be changed consider creating a new filter and adding it to the **Streaming Locator** URL or publishing a new **Streaming Locator** that references the filter directly.
+If the filter definition needs to be changed consider creating a new filter and adding it to the **Streaming Locator** URL or publishing a uniquely new **Streaming Locator** that references the updated filter directly.

 ## How-tos and Tutorials